 While site workers are busy laying the groundwork for your prefab home, builders will be constructing the components of your home indoors.

 Now, how much of this process you’ll actually get to see depends on the builder.
 Some companies work in near-total secrecy, aside from sending the occasional progress photo along the way.

-On the opposite end of the spectrum, few prefabricated home builders, like Royal Homes, welcome you to visit the factory floor in-person.
+On the opposite end of the spectrum, a few prefabricated home builders, like Royal Homes, welcome you to visit the factory floor in person.
 You can’t help but be amazed watching a crane lift the roof on your home indoors!

 7. Getting Your Home Delivered